oddsequence/reports/Octoplace/Octoplace_report_02062023.md

 ```
 In addition, previous successful bidder is deleted.

-Then, when seller accepts offer (`acceptMarketItemOfferTNT20()`), it checks that the active bidder still has approval given to the marketplace.
+Then, when seller accepts offer (`acceptMarketItemOfferTNT20()`), the function checks that the active bidder still has approval given to the marketplace.
 If it is not, the contract just nulifies the storage for the winning bidder.
 - https://github.com/OCTOplace/octoplace-contracts/blob/c374bec00a1c7cef4adbd1d1e9d323ceed44a91b/contracts/Octoplace.sol#L376-L391

 This is the scenario anyone can exploit to break offers with no cost.